pvoelker/BuzzBoxGames/BUILD.md

 ## Windows

-- The signing certificate needs to be added to the Certificate Manager ('certmgr')
+- The signing certificate needs to be added to the Certificate Manager ('certmgr') or need to use a certificate dongle
-- The certificate thumbnail needs to be known
+- The certificate thumbnail/hash needs to be known
-- In the BuzzBoxGamesApp project file, 'PackageCertificateThumbprint' may need to be updated to the current thumbnail
+- In the BuzzBoxGamesApp project file, 'PackageCertificateThumbprint' may need to be updated to the current thumbnail/hash

 ### 64-bit Windows
-> dotnet publish -f net9.0-windows10.0.19041.0 -c Release /p:RuntimeIdentifierOverride=win10-x64
+> dotnet publish -f net9.0-windows10.0.19041.0 -c Release

 ## MacOS (Catalyst)